CopadoSolutions/copado-recipes/README.md

 # Copado Recipe GitHub Repository
 Welcome to the Copado Recipe GitHub repository!
-This repository contains a generic result viewer component that can read a raw log and display information in various formats, including table, YAML, or plain text.
-This component serves as a starting point for Copado extension developers to build a better user experience and display result output.
+This repository contains sample components and recipes to help developers looking to build on top of or extend the Copado Platform to get quickly started.
+We'll be adding more components in the future.
+Explore the feature branches in this repository and check out the existing samples.

 ## Introduction
 A collection of easy-to-digest code examples for copado extension developers.
 Each recipe demonstrates how to code a specific task in the fewest lines of code possible, while following best practices.